Hypothesize-Tech/costkatana-core/GATEWAY_FEATURES_SUMMARY.md

 ## 🎉 Complete Gateway Implementation

-All CostKATANA AI Gateway features have been successfully implemented in the `@ai-cost-optimizer-core` npm package (version 1.1.0).
+All CostKATANA AI Gateway features have been successfully implemented in the `ai-cost-tracker` npm package (version 1.1.0).

 ## ✅ Implemented Features